MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-content-filtering.md

 To dispute the category of a domain, navigate to **Reports** > **Web protection** > **Web Content Filtering Details** > **Domains**.
 On the domains tab of the Web Content Filtering reports, you will see an ellipsis beside each of the domains.
 Hover over this ellipsis and select **Dispute Category**.

-A panel will open where you can select the priority and add additional details such as the suggested category for re-categorization.
+A panel will open where you can select the priority and add more details such as the suggested category for recategorization.
 Once you complete the form, select **Submit**.
 Our team will review the request within one business day.
 For immediate unblocking, create a [custom allow indicator](indicator-ip-domain.md).

 ### URL category lookup